-R # Time VRF Violation Sev verity Levels (CIP-004-5.1) Horizon Lower VSL Moderate VSL High VSL Severe VSL K# VKF Lower VSL unescorted physical access, and did not identify, assess and correct the deficiencies.
-(2.2) OR The Responsible Entity implemented a cyber security training Severe VSL (2.2) OR The Responsible Entity implemented a cyber security training program but failed to train four or more individuals with authorized electronic or authorized unescorted physical access within 15 calendar months of the previous training completion date, and program but failed to train one individual with authorized electronic or authorized unescorted physical access within 15 calendar months of the previous training completion did not identify, assess and correct the deficiencies.
+R # Time VRF Violation Sev verity Levels (CIP-004-5.1) Horizon Lower VSL Moderate VSL High VSL Severe VSL unescorted physical access, and did not identify, assess and correct the deficiencies.
+(2.2) OR The Responsible Entity implemented a cyber security training program but failed to train one individual with authorized electronic or authorized unescorted physical access within 15 calendar months of the previous training completion access within 15 calendar months of the previous training completion date, and did not identify, assess and correct the deficiencies.
+(2.3) access within 15 calendar months of the previous training completion date, and did not identify, assess and correct the deficiencies.
+(2.3) (2.2) OR The Responsible Entity implemented a cyber security training program but failed to train four or more individuals with authorized electronic or authorized unescorted physical access within 15 calendar months of the previous training completion date, and did not identify, assess and correct the deficiencies.
 (2.3)